Focus Bracketing and Focus Stacking

 Focus Bracketing Versus Focus Stacking

-If you’ve researched focus bracketing before, you may have come across another term:
+If you’ve researched focus bracketing before, you may have encountered another term: focus stacking.

-Some photographers do use the term focus stacking to refer to the entire process of bracketing and stacking.
+Some photographers may use the term focus stacking to refer to the entire process, so be cautious of that terminology and ensure you’re clear on what each term means.

 The Equipment You Need for Focus Bracketing